Best Indie Games 2026: 15 Hidden Gems You Need to Play

 Balatro Roguelike $15 Quick sessions

-Hollow Knight: Silksong Metroidvania $30 Challenge seekers
+Silksong Metroidvania $30 Challenge seekers

-Outer Wilds Exploration $25 Story lovers
+Outer Wilds Puzzle/Adventure $25 Story lovers

-Celeste Platformer $20 Perfectionists
+Celeste Platformer $20 Precision fans

-Against the Storm City-Builder $25 Strategy fans
+Against the Storm City-builder $30 Strategy fans

 Are indie games worth playing over AAA?